lawrencesalinas/Project-1/README.md

 ## About the game

 This game is played by two opposing sides, each player will either choose the role of the
 destroyer or the protector of the castle.
-The destroyers goal is to get through the protectors shield
+The destroyers goal is to get through the protectors shield.
+The protector needs to prtect the castle by bloacking the fireballs using the shield.